md-ismaeel/All-in-One/Readme/javascript/README.md

 ### 3. What is the difference between let, const, and var?

-- **var**: Function-scoped, hoisted, can be redeclared
+let, const, and var are three different keywords used to declare variables in JavaScript.

+- **var**: old way to declare variables, it has function and global scope
-- **let**: Block-scoped, hoisted but not initialized, can be reassigned
+- **let**: new way to declare variables, it has block scope and can be re-assignable
-- **const**: Block-scoped, hoisted but not initialized, cannot be reassigned
+- **const**: new way to declare variables, it has block scope and cannot be re-assignable

 ```
 var a = 1; // Function scoped
-let b = 2; // Block scoped, reassignable
+let b = 2; // Block scoped, re-assignable
 const c = 3; // Block scoped, constant
 ```

 ### 4. What are template literals and how do you use them?

-Template literals are strings enclosed in backticks (`) that allow string interpolation and multi-line strings using the `${expression}` syntax.
+Template literals are strings enclosed in backticks (` that allow string interpolation and multi-line strings using the `${expression}`) syntax.

 ```
 const name = 'John';